petrbouda/petrbouda.github.io/_posts/0001-01-01-jeffrey-app-in-examples.md

 ---
+title: Jeffrey App in Examples
+description: Show the main features of Jeffrey
 order: 1
-title: Quick Start with Examples
-#date: 2024-01-16 08:01:35 +0300
-#label: Flamegraphs
-image: '/images/featured/start.jpg'
-featured: true
 ---
-**Greetings, Java Developer!**

-My name is Jeffrey, and I'll be your guide today to show you some interesting features of my application.
-Let's go straight to the point, I don't want to waste your time.
-It's Profile-time!

-I'm mainly focused on profiling Java application and JFR recordings.
-Therefore, I prepared a testing application
-and created a couple JFR profiles to start up quickly with some examples.

-## Initial Information

-#### Tested Application

-- <a href="https://github.com/petrbouda/jeffrey-testapp" style="color: blue">https://github.com/petrbouda/jeffrey-testapp</a>
-- simple multi-threaded web application for storing and fetching information about persons
-- the app is full of inefficiencies to have some interesting info in the recording
-- database is started as a testcontainer (CockroachDB) directly from the app (to simulation waiting/parking)
-- from time to time the application parks itself, stores and loads data from disk and copy it back to DB on a single thread
-- there are two recordings:
-  - `direct` - JSON is serialized/deserialized directly to/from Java Object
-  - `dom` - JSON si serialized/deserialized to JSON DOM (Jackson's JsonNode), then from DOM to Java Object

-#### Recording x Profile

-- `recording` - a concrete generated JFR file
-- `profile` - data under investigation generated from JFR file
-  - currently, there is 1:1 relationship between Recording and Profile
-  - in the future, the profile can be just a part of the recording, or merged from several recordings

-#### Primary & Secondary Profiles

-- `primary` - the main profile selected at the very beginning (the blue one in the header)
-- `secondary` - the profile that is used for differential flamegraphs/sub-second graphs (the grey one in the header)

-## Let's Get Started
+## Let's Get Started with Jeffrey

 There are multiple ways to start Jeffrey.
 However, for this Quick Start, we will use Docker Image with pre-generated recordings <a href="https://hub.docker.com/repository/docker/petrbouda/jeffrey-examples" style="color: blue">https://hub.docker.com/repository/docker/petrbouda/jeffrey-examples</a>

 ```